GeoscienceAustralia/tcrm/_sources/docs/setup.rst.txt

     thetaMax = 70.0
     Margin = 2
     Resolution = 0.05
+    Domain = bounded

 .. _configurehazard:

 Hazard
 ------

-The ``Hazard`` section controls how the model calculates the return period wind speeds, and whether to calculate confidence ranges.
+The ``Hazard`` section controls how the model calculates average recurrence (ARI) wind speeds, and whether to calculate confidence ranges.

+``ExtremeValueDistribution`` sets the method for calculating ARI wind speeds.
+Options are "emp" (empirical), "power" (power law), "GPD" (Generalised pareto distribution) or "GEV" (Generalised Extreme Value distribution).

-The ``Years`` option is a comma separated list of integer values that specifies the return periods for which wind speeds will be calculated. ``MinimumRecords`` sets the minimum number of values required for performing the fitting procedure at a given grid point.
+The ``Years`` option is a comma separated list of integer values that specifies the return periods for which wind speeds will be calculated.
+For ``ExtremeValueDistribution = emp``, the years cannot exceed the total number of simulated years in the ``TrackGenerator`` options.

+``MinimumRecords`` sets the minimum number of values required for performing the fitting procedure at a given grid point.

 ``CalculateCI`` sets whether the :mod:`hazard` module will calculate